YanniPapandreou/statFEM_analysis/docs/source/README.md

 This repo contains code accompanying our error analysis of the Statistical Finite Element Method (StatFEM) {cite}`Girolami2021`.
 The code accompanies {cite}`papandreou2021theoretical`.

-`oneDim` contains code needed for our 1-D example while `twoDim` contains code needed for our 2-D example. `maxDist` contains required code for our 1-D max example.
-The other notebooks all contain the relevant code for each experiment.

 ## Installation

 The code can be run in a Docker container.